 - 1/2 cup cherry tomatoes, halved

-- desired toppings (suggestions: sliced pepperoni, mushrooms, more garlic)
+- desired toppings (suggestions: sliced pepperoni, sauteed mushrooms, olives, crushed garlic)

-- To prepare the dough, combine the warm water and yeast in a small bowl and set aside until the yeast blooms, about 10 minutes.
+- Make the pizza dough.
+Combine the warm water and yeast in a small bowl and set aside until the yeast blooms, about 10 minutes.
 Add in the olive oil and mix well.

-- Once dough has doubled (1-2 hours), preheat oven to 425 °F. Turn the dough out onto a well-floured surface.
+- Shape the pizza dough.
+Once dough has doubled, preheat oven to 425 °F. Turn the dough out onto a well-floured surface.
 Roll the dough into a large rectangle.
 Scatter the basil leaves and desired toppings on the dough.
 Spread 1/2 to 3/4 cup of the marinara along the lengthwise center of the dough.
-Sprinkle the cheese on top of the tomato sauce.
+Add some of the cherry tomatoes and sprinkle the cheese on top of the tomato sauce.
 Fold the lower third of the dough over the marinara sauce, followed by the upper third (as if folding a piece of paper to fit into an envelope).
 Slice the dough crosswise into 10 pieces.

 - Transfer the rolls onto a baking sheet, spaced about an inch and a half apart.
-Add the sliced cherry tomatoes into the open center of each roll.
+Add the rest of the sliced cherry tomatoes into the open center of each roll.